vittoriofino/Progetto_Tesisquare/README.md

 - Predicted delivery time: 31 working hours (4 days)
 - Expected arrival date: 2023-01-16 (adjusted for weekend)

-## Conclusions
+## 💡 Conclusions

 1. **Service Type Impact**: E-commerce services demonstrate the most consistent delivery performance, while Road Transport and Courier services show greater variability influenced by day of week.
 2. **Weekend Effect**: There is a clear pattern of increased delivery times for shipments scheduled close to weekends, with some service types not operating at all on weekends.
 3. **Predictive Power**: The model can accurately predict distances between ZIP codes, making it useful for route planning and optimization.
-4. **Time Prediction Challenges**: The moderate accuracy (56%) for time prediction suggests that factors beyond distance and service type impact delivery times, such as traffic conditions, warehouse operations, and staffing levels.
+4. **Time Prediction Challenges**: The moderate accuracy (56%) for time prediction suggests that factors beyond distance and service type impact delivery times.
 5. **Business Applications**: This model could help logistics companies:
    - Optimize shipping schedules away from peak days
    - Provide more accurate delivery estimates to customers
    - Identify inefficient routes or service types
    - Better plan staffing and resource allocation

-6. **Model Limitations**: The time prediction could be improved by incorporating more dynamic variables such as seasonal factors, regional traffic patterns, and handling times at distribution centers.

-The analysis has successfully transformed raw shipping data into actionable insights that can improve customer satisfaction through more accurate delivery estimates and help optimize operational efficiency in logistics operations.

 ## 🔧 Technologies & Methods
 - **Languages**: Python